 This paper has presented a systematic process for implementing Internet-based electronic business applications.
 We couple object-oriented modeling technology with XML to form an integration characteristic for system development.
 Moreover, for dealing with the semantic heterogeneity, we employ an ontology-based mechanism to improve the degree of interoperation between electronic business systems.
-We also present an example in book trade domain to illustrate the overall framework of XML/EDI that covers both B2B and B2C services.
 Therefore, the EDI applications based upon the Internet platform can be more flexible and agility.

-EDI systems are not only technical devices used on the operational level on business transactions, but they imply considerable organizational as well as strategic challenges and chances that have to be taken into account by management in order to exploit the potential benefits[10].
+EDI systems are not only technical devices used on the operational level on business transactions, but they imply considerable organizational as well as strategic challenges and chances that have to be taken into account by management in order to exploit the potential benefits[9].
 The future of electronic business will undoubtedly deploy the aforementioned technologies as starting blocks and evolve to more advanced technologies as part of the ongoing digital revolution.
 Some further research issues might include the constructing of reusable common business objects, building the semantic data element directory to provide for multilingual extension and the basis for a standardized XML "tagging" methodology.